Networks-it-uc3m/L2S-M/examples/cdn/README.md

 ### 2. Verify Network Creation

-   - This step is optional, but it will help you understand how L2S-M internally work, if you already know a bit about SDN and network overlays.
+Note: This step is optional, but it will help you understand how L2S-M internally work, if you already know a bit about SDN and network overlays.
    - Check the logs in the `l2sm-controller` and `l2sm-operator` to ensure that the virtual networks have been successfully created.

 ```bash